 The five steps are a framework (principles) on which to base prayers used for deliverance and to fight Satan.
 They are not a rote prayer or magic formula so should not be treated that way but are an expression of the lordship of Christ over all things.

 Jesus gave us authority over demons (Mark 16:17), but we must live the lifestyle that allows that authority to rest on us in order to be used in this ministry.
 Jesus also gave us authority over sickness in Mark 16:17 as sickness is part of the works of the kingdom of darkness that occurs after sin has happened.
 Satan can only do his evil to us if we allow him too (or in the case of children the parent or guardian allows him too) by allowing him to take control of a part of us thus placing it under the authority of his kingdom.

 Satan can only get you to sin if you accept what he is suggesting you do.
 It is not thinking about what he suggests that is the sin.
-The sin is actually deciding embrace it or to do something about it even if nothing actually happens in the physical realm.
+The sin is actually deciding to do something about it even if nothing actually happens in the physical realm.
 You have accepted the thought in your heart so that Jesus us no longer Lord of that area.
 The fact you desire in your heart to do it is all that is needed for sin to occur.

 But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.

 The Five Steps to Victory and the reasons for them

 These steps are not to be said as a magic formula as they are not one.
 They are only a framework of principles to use.
 They are a giving in your heart of these areas to Jesus for Him to be Lord of repenting of any wrong done in these areas, removing Satan from them and all the damage he did in these areas.

 First I give the step and then the reason for the step.